-It’s important to know that routine episiotomy is not evidence-based.
+A routine episiotomy (without justified need) is not an evidence-based practice.
 The ACOG and World Health Organization (WHO) advise against them.

-There is also no benefit of a planned episiotomy if you have has a tear or episiotomy from a previous birth.
-Although you’re at a higher risk of tearing in this area again as the skin is weaker.
+There is also no benefit of a planned episiotomy if you had a tear or episiotomy during a previous birth.
+Although, as the skin is weaker in this area, you’re at higher risk of tearing again in the same place.

 Most normal vaginal deliveries that are progressing well do not require an episiotomy.

 Without an episiotomy, the risk is that you may naturally tear instead.
-Although you may tear even if you do have an episiotomy.
+Although, if you have an episiotomy you may still tear.

 A tear is much more likely to result in quicker healing and less blood loss.
-Although a ragged tear can be more difficult to repair than a straight cut.
+A ragged tear can be more difficult to repair the straight cut of an episiotomy.